maris205/dnagpt/README.md

 4 train_gpt_formal.ipynb

-to train the gpt2 version of dna language model
+to train the gpt2 version of dna language model.

+# Test this model